mcvm-launcher/mcvm/docs/Packages/Declarative.md

 - `features`: A list of available features for this package.
 Features can be enabled or disabled by the user to configure how the package is installed.
 - `default_features`: The features that will be enabled by default.
 - `modrinth_id`: ID of the project for this package on Modrinth, if applicable.
-See "The purpose of host ID instructions".
+See [the purpose of host ID instructions](Packages.md#the-purpose-of-host-id-instructions).
 - `curseforge_id`: ID of the project for this package on CurseForge, if applicable.
-See "The purpose of host ID instructions".
+See [the purpose of host ID instructions](Packages.md#the-purpose-of-host-id-instructions).
 - `smithed_id`: ID of the project for this package on Smithed, if applicable.
-See "The purpose of host ID instructions".
+See [the purpose of host ID instructions](Packages.md#the-purpose-of-host-id-instructions).
 - `supported_versions`: Minecraft versions supported by this package.
 Defaults to all of them.
 - `supported_modloaders`: Modloaders supported by this package.
 Defaults to all of them.
 - `supported_plugin_loaders`: Plugin loaders supported by this package.
 Defaults to all of them.